Familiar fate for Abbotsford as floodwaters gush over U.S. border into B.C. again - BC News

-Standing near a rail line next to the U.S. border, Abbotsford, B.C., resident Robbie Friesen said the ground under his feet was dry about 30 minutes earlier.
+Standing near a rail line next to the U.S. border, Abbotsford resident Robbie Friesen said the ground under his feet was dry about 30 minutes earlier.

 “Now at our deepest point we're about four feet underwater here at the centre of the road,” he said on Thursday.